 Society for Social Medicine (SSM) Network Interest Groups- ASM Glasgow

-We have organised 3 Network Platform Interest Groups at the ASM in Glasgow.
-The main idea behind these sessions is to facilitate a starting point for informal networking in order to share ideas and foster connections between SSM members with similar research interests across different levels of seniority.
-We prepared a flyer to be included in the conference bags (attached) and some template slides for each session and invited the groups’ convenors to consider specific calls for papers, upcoming grants, suggestions of topics for potential systematic reviews that ECRs could collaborate on etc. The details are listed below:
+We have organised 3 Network Platform Interest Groups at the ASM in Glasgow (2018).
+The aim was to facilitate a starting point for informal networking in order to share ideas and foster connections between SSM members with similar research interests across different levels of seniority.
+More details are listed below:

 Society for Social Medicine (SSM) Network Platform